krishnaalle/rasa-dev-tutorial/data/nlu.md

 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?

-## intent:ask_lower_stress
-- what do I do if I'm too stressed?
-- how can I reduce stress?
-- give me tips for reducing stress
-- stress management techniques
-- ways to relax when stressed
-- coping with stress
-- stress relief strategies
-- dealing with anxiety
-- how to calm down when stressed
-- techniques to lower stress levels

 ## intent:ask_eat_healthy
 - what's considered a healthy diet?